 4 Under the Alteration of Statutory Designations Order 2006 a reference in any law to the Department of Agriculture is read and construed as a reference to the Department of Agriculture and Food.

 5 Under the Public Sector Management Act 1994 the names of departments may be changed.
-At the time of this reprint the former Department of Conservation and Land Management is called the Department of Environment and Conservation.
+At the time of this compilation the former Department of Conservation and Land Management is called the Department of Environment and Conservation.

 6 Under the Alteration of Statutory Designations Order (No. 2) 2006 a reference in a written law to the Department of Environmental Protection is, unless the contrary is intended, to be read and construed as a reference to the Department of Environment and Conservation.